 Windows does not provide any functionality to disable Intel Turbo Boost.
-The only effective way of disabling is using the BIOS.
-On some Intel machines however, it is possible to fix the CPU multiplier such that the resulting frequency corresponds to the nominal frequency of the CPU.
+The only effective way to disable it is using the BIOS.
+On some Intel machines, however, it is possible to fix the CPU multiplier such that the resulting frequency corresponds to the nominal frequency of the CPU.
 ThrottleStop provides this functionality with a convenient GUI.
-"Disable Turbo" will effectively fix the frequency such that it corresponds to a behaviour of a CPU with disabled Turbo Boost.
+"Disable Turbo" will effectively fix the frequency such that it corresponds to the behavior of a CPU with disabled Turbo Boost.